ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 More often than not, release builds require custom tool definitions.
-The GNU toolchain is configured for Ceeding release builds by default just as with test builds.
-You'll likely need your own definitions for `:release_compiler`, `:release_linker`, and possibly `:release_assembler`.
+The GNU toolchain is configured for Ceeding release builds by default just as with test builds. you’ll likely need your own definitions for `:release_compiler`, `:release_linker`, and possibly `:release_assembler`.

 ### Ceedling plugin tools